 How will the columbarium be financed?

 Funding for the columbarium is provided through the sale of niches, donor contributions, and memorial gifts.
-Construction will begin when enough niches have been sold or contributions received to cover the cost of construction.
 The columbarium will be self-supporting, including maintenance and perpetual care.

 When is the inurnment usually done?